heptarch/heptarch.github.io/_posts/2022-12-05-portfolio.md

 solid green; line-height:1.5">
 <b>Portfolio optimization.</b> <br>

-How do we assess the value of a portfolio so the optimum is a spread of risky and safe options?
+How do we assess the value of a portfolio so the optimum can accomodate risk-aversion?
 </div>

 ## Derisky business